 - data: put your images in here

-We'll go over how to write a makefile that works with this directory structure.
-You can also take a look at the makefile tutorial.
+Take a look at the makefile tutorial if you want to understand how the compilation process is set up using make.
 Download the following tarball and untar it in your vision working directory.
 It will create the directory structure above and give you two example programs.
 One example reads in an image and displays it, the other example shows a live video stream on a window.

 should start the program running, and it should display the image in a window.
 Type any key in the window to quit.

 If you are running on one of the lab macs, or on your own mac laptop, edit the makefile to uncomment the OSX lines and comment out the Dwarf lines.
 Then follow the instructions above.
 If you are running on a Windows machine, you will have to follow the installation and usage instructions on the OpenCV site.

 To compile the video capture program, in the src diretory type make vid, then run ../bin/vid.
 You will need to plug in a camera to use it on the dwarves.

 For each task you can work on either a single image or a video stream.

 Figure out how to manipulate the pixel colors of an image or video stream by editing the values of each frame.
 Start by doing something like increasing the amount of blue in the images.

 The first required is an example showing an original and a modified image.

 Use the OpenCV function threshold to binarize the input image or video.
 Select some color of interest and try to make that color turn white and the rest of the image turn black.
 There are colored objects in the lab you can use to test out your program.